-A smile creased the corners of her lips; Elijah had ensured that every one of her dress was made especially for her.
+A smile creased the corners of her lips; Elijah had ensured that every one of her dresses was made especially for her.
 And while she never got invited to any ball, she had spent the bulk of her adult life accompanying Elijah to balls.

 At first, Annabelle had been conscious of their glares.
-She had learned earlier in life not to cry for the simple reason that nobody cared about the tears of a slave, but she had come close enough to tears the first night she went to a ball with Elijah.
-When the ball was over and they had climbed into the carriage, Elijah turned to her, his green eyes filling with compassion.
-Leaning forward, he cupped her face in his aged hands.
-"You, Annabelle, are the most elegant Lady I have ever gotten the privilege of meeting.”
+She had learned earlier in life not to cry because nobody cared about the tears of a slave, but she had come close enough to tears the first night she went to a ball with Elijah.
+When the ball had ended and they had settled in the carriage, Elijah had turned to her, his green eyes filling with compassion.
+Leaning forward, he had cupped her face in his aged hands and had gently whispered:

+“You, Annabelle, are the most elegant lady I have ever gotten the privilege of meeting.”
 He smiled.
-“It would be an injustice to keep you locked up behind closed doors, denying the world the opportunity to meet such a lady of grace,” he finished and Annabelle had smiled for the first time that evening.
+“It would be an injustice to keep you locked up behind closed doors, denying the world the opportunity of meeting such a lady of grace,” he finished and Annabelle had smiled for the first time that evening.

 The rumors began with the highest class of the British elites and moved—ever so swiftly—to the lowest.
-Soon, all of London was buzzing with the scandalous tale; Lord Elijah Finley was taking his black slave to bed.
-What was worse was the fact that he had turned that slave into his mistress, proudly displaying her to all of England.
+Soon, all of London was buzzing with the scandalous tale; Lord Elijah Finley was taking his black slave to bed, and worse than that was the fact that he had turned that slave into his mistress, proudly displaying her to all of England.

 She nodded.
 She had spent the entire morning saying goodbye to Elijah Finley’s servants.
-It had been a morning of tears and hugs, and she didn’t think she had it in her to try to console Maggie, for she herself needed consoling.
+It had been a morning of tears and hugs, and she didn’t think she had it in her to console Maggie, for she herself needed consoling.

-“I shall miss you dearly, Lady Annabelle.”
+“I shall miss you dearly, Annabelle.”

 Annabelle smiled.
 The servants hated to see her go, but they understood her decision to leave.
 Being the only black woman in a household of white servants, Annabelle was the only one who had the past of a slave.
 They understood her struggles with her past, and they knew not to ask her to remain.

-She pulled out a brown cotton dress, and placed it in Maggie’s lap.
+She pulled out a brown cotton dress and placed it in Maggie’s lap.
 “You should keep that.”

 Maggie gawked.
 “Are you certain?!
 This is so expensive!”

 She laughed.
 “It is!”
 It was ironic how expensive her dresses were.
 “I would most likely not need any of these dresses.
-Surely you can imagine how incredibly silly I would look, cat walking the streets of London wearing a ball gown!
+Surely you can imagine how incredibly silly I would look cat walking the streets of London wearing a ball gown!
 Or perhaps going for supplies dressed in an expensive gown?!”

-Throwing her head back, Annabelle found it impossible to control her laughter.
-Maggie’s impersonation was right on target.
+Throwing her head back, Annabelle found it impossible to control her laughter; Maggie’s impersonation was right on target.